BuzzFeed out: So much for diversity in Australia’s media

-Two years after Australia’s competition watchdog green-lighted the biggest consolidation of media ownership in more than 40 years, the withdrawal of online start-up BuzzFeed has exposed its misjudgment.
+Two years after Australia’s competition watchdog green lighted the biggest consolidation of media ownership here in more than 40 years, the withdrawal of online start-up BuzzFeed has exposed its misjudgment.

-Local market conditions, including recent COVID-19 impacts, may well have changed since the Australian Competition and Consumer Commission publicly justified Nine Entertainment’s contentious takeover of Fairfax Media in 2018.
+In 2018 BuzzFeed, which started here in 2014, was put up as a burgeoning media diversity justification for the historic approval the Australian Competition and Consumer Commission gave to the merger of Fairfax Media and Nine Entertainment.

-But a watchdog charged by its legislation with building competitive job-creating industries, and not allowing more powerful vested interests any unfair advantage, should reflect on what has happened.
+ACCC chairman Rod Sims ruled: “While the merger between these two big-name media players (Nine and Fairfax) raised a number of extremely complex issues, and will likely reduce competition, we concluded that the proposed merger was not likely to substantially lessen competition in any market in breach of the Competition and Consumer Act.”

 28 Iconic Australian TV Ads That'll Hit You With All Kinds Of Nostalgiahttps://t.co/LwhNJeLAMm pic.twitter.com/p9gioeVFsi